New Age Rules to Online Hotel Sales

 • Email

-Let us have a look at how each channel needs can be optimized to ensure that a potential guest lands with your hotel.
+Let us have a look at how each channel can be optimized to ensure that a potential guest lands with your hotel.

 Online Travel Agencies

-You can deal with rouge OTAs, but you cannot disregard the immense benefits that listing on OTAs can provide.
+You can deal with rogue OTAs, but you cannot disregard the immense benefits that listing on OTAs can provide.
 Not only can your presence on OTAs lead to more direct bookings, courtesy the billboard effect, but help you fill up rooms that might have gone unsold otherwise.
 Therefore, investing in a channel manager is an absolute must.
 A good channel manager will help you eliminate human errors that would otherwise creep up and ensure that your rooms are neither undersold nor oversold.

 Brand Website